nadiamariduena/fluxushome-shop/README.md

 ~~No copyright infringement intended, All pictures used in this exercise are **_only_** for educational purposes.~~

+<p>This project marked the end of the REACT courses in DCI school, few weeks after that i felt curious about integrating firebase to the original project.</p>

 ![preview](./src/img-decor/previewshop.gif)

 <br>
 <br>

 <h2>First Step</h2>